linkarzu/linkarzu.github.io/_posts/macos/alacritty-to-kitty/2024-06-25-alacritty-to-kitty.md

 <!-- tip=green, info=blue, warning=yellow, danger=red -->

-> If you're wathing the video the link to this guide will be in the video description {: .prompt-info }
+> If you're watching the video the link to this guide will be in the video description {: .prompt-info }

 <!-- prettier-ignore-end -->